-Manchester United Women v Tottenham Hotspur Women
+Man Utd beat Spurs in WSL to extend run

 Post update

-Foul by Aoife Mannion (Manchester United Women).
+Aoife Mannion (Manchester United Women) wins a free kick in the defensive half.

 Post update